A tourist's guide to regularity structures and singular stochastic PDEs

 All operations appearing in the equation \eqref{EqIdentification1} are graphically defined as follows.
-In the following pictures, types and decorations are omitted unless necessary, and the root is denoted by a square.
+In the following pictures, types and decorations are omitted unless necessary, and the root of $\bstau$ in the first bullet and of $\bstau_1,\dots,\bstau_m$ in the third bullet is denoted by a square.

 \begin{itemize} \item The integration $\bstau\mapsto\mcI_p(\bstau)$ is given by the map connecting the root of $\bstau$ with a new node, which becomes a root of the tree $\mcI_p(\bstau)$, and giving the $\frak{e}$-decoration $p\in\bbN^{d+1}$ to the connecting edge.